-If we have ever skimmed at a Japanese book or manga, we are aware that Japanese books are read in the direction opposite from that of English books: while the English books begin on the left cover, Japanese ones begin on the right one, and while in English books, we read the left pages before the right ones, in Japanese books we read the right pages before the left ones.
+If we have ever skimmed at a Japanese book or manga, we know that we read them in the direction opposite from that of English books: while the English books begin on the left cover, Japanese ones begin on the right one, and while in English books, we read the left pages before the right ones, in Japanese books we read the right pages before the left ones.

 The direction of reading within a single page is also different.
-The following newspaper article illustrates the directions of reading in a single Japanese page, and the use of the four Japanese writing systems – kanji, hiragana, katakana and the roman alphabet – in the page:
+The following newspaper article illustrates the directions of reading in a single Japanese page, and the use of the four Japanese writing systems – kanji, hiragana, katakana and the roman alphabet:

 On the top-right of the article we find the word ‘Tyranosaurus’ written in katakana as ティラノサウルス (ti-ra-no-sa-u-ru-su), from top to bottom, as shown by the red arrows.
 This is the traditional Japanese writing direction, i.e., vertical, from top to bottom, and read from right to left.
 Most novels and books are written this way.